i2make/midi_controller_48/README.md

 ```

 # step 3
-- If the value of the potentiometer moves in the opposite direction
+- If the value of the potentiometer moves in the opposite direction.
 file: MIDI_Controller_48.ino
 ```cpp
 a[boardN][portsN].current = map(a[boardN][portsN].current, 0, 1023, 0, 127);